 - Designate a work area that is clean and well lit.
 The work area must not allow access by children or pets to prevent distraction and injury. - Route the power cord along a safe route to reach the work area without creating a tripping hazard or exposing the power cord to possible damage.
-The power cord must reach the work area with enough extra length to allow free movement while working. - 3.
-Secure loose workpieces using a vise or clamps (not included) to prevent movement while working. - 4.
+The power cord must reach the work area with enough extra length to allow free movement while working. - Secure loose workpieces using a vise or clamps (not included) to prevent movement while working. - 4.
 There must not be objects, such as utility lines, nearby that will present a hazard while working.
+If working in the ground or on a concrete slab on the earth, call local utility company to ensure that area is clear of utility lines. - 5.
+Protect power cord from crushing, abrasion, and scraping by broken rock or concrete. - 6.
+Keep power cord away from moving machines.

-General Instructions For Use
+General Instructions for Use